scytalezero/JIRA-CSC-Utils/README.md

 # Features
 At the moment only one feature is implemented:
-- Automatic description template

-When you click the description section of a task that has no description, a template will automatically be inserted for you:
+- **Automatic description template**: When you click the description section of a task that has no description, a template will automatically be inserted for you:

 ![Description](/Images/Description.png)